 You might be asking, “Why is it necessary to have a month designated for vegetarian awareness?”

 It begins with the health and environmental impact of eating meat.
 On average, people in the U.S. consume about 45% more meat than is recommended.
-This leads to greater risks for health problems: heart disease, increased cancer risk, diabetes, and obesity.
+This leads to greater risks for health problems such as heart disease, increased cancer risk, diabetes, and obesity.

-A plant-based diet, limiting the amount of red and processed meats, is linked with greater longevity because of how significantly it decreases your risks for the aforementioned health problems.
+A plant-based diet is linked with greater longevity because of how significantly it decreases your risks for the aforementioned health problems.
 There are also plenty of ways to get the right amount of protein through organic, low-impact protein foods like grains, legumes, nuts, and tofu.

 - More than half of the world’s crops are used to feed animals, not people.
 When facing global hunger crises, this is an issue that can’t be ignored.
 The dependency on increasing cropland has directly led to the deforestation of the world’s tropical rain forests.